luchfilip/NetworkProgramming/Lab6-NetworkAttack/README.md

 ####Conclusion
 Java is definitelly not for DOSing, I would preferably use Python, and give it a try.
-But at least I have seen how it works and how exactly a simple DOS applicat should work.
+But at least I have seen how it works and how exactly a simple DOS application should work.

 In future, I will be more careful when working with multiple threads, and when requesting a lot of data from a server.